rsepulveda2/rsa-form/README.md

 - Rewrite the widget's html.
   Copy the /vendor/plugins/rsa-form/app/views/rsa_form directory to your /app/views directory.

-	Make modifications to the /app/views/rsa_form/_login.html.erb file.
+	Make modifications to the /app/views/rsa_form/_login.html.erb file or the /app/views/rsa_form/_register.html.erb

 	To avoid breaking the javascript, don't modify the "img" elements, and don't change the id attribute of the password text field tag.

-#### Here is an example of using the individual keypad partials
+#### Here is an example of a custom registration webpage using the keypad partials

     <% form_tag users_path,:id=>"rsa_register_form" do -%>